codophilic/Learn-Java/Java-I.md

 - **Usage**: Use **StringBuilder** when you need to perform many modifications on a string in a single-threaded environment.
 It's more efficient than StringBuffer because it doesn’t have the synchronization overhead.
 - **Performance**: It is the fastest option for string modification when thread safety is not a concern.

-*We will explore String buffer and String builder when we will learn about threads*
+*We will explore String buffer how it is thread safe when we will learn about threads*

 ```
 StringBuilder sb = new StringBuilder("Hello");